maitlandbarton/maitlandbarton/README.md

 ### Hi there 👋

-I'm Mattie, a Full-stack Web Developer, ex-Client Success Manager, dedicated to making high-quality web apps with a sleek design and smooth UX.
+I'm Mattie, a Full-stack Web Developer, ex-Client Success Manager, dedicated to making high-quality web apps with an intuitive design that are both responsive and scalable.

 ## ⚡️ Technologies
 ![JavaScript](https://img.shields.io/badge/-JavaScript-black?style=flat-square&logo=javascript)